CloudLabsAI-Azure/Fabric-Copilot/fabric-copilot.md

     >**Note:** Wait for the Power BI Workspace to load.

-    A new workspace has been created, and you will be able to navigate into this workspace.
+1. A new workspace has been created, and you will be able to navigate into this workspace.
 We will bring data from the different data sources into a Lakehouse and use the data from the Lakehouse to build our model and report on it.
-The first step is to create a Lakehouse.

 # Exercise 2: Explore Copilot for Data Flows